 Online doesn’t equal anonymous!
 Whether you are able to come to campus or not, you will find that our instructors come to know you, your learning style, and your career aspirations.

 Six credits, or two classes, may be transferred into Regis’ EdD in higher education leadership.

 As someone who currently works in the field of education, I have found this program to be highly engaging and challenging, but most importantly, manageable.
 The knowledge I have gained from the courses in this program has allowed me to strengthen the relationships I form with students and expand my capacity to assist them.
 I find the cohort model of this program and shadowing requirements to be particularly beneficial.
 The opportunity to shadow individuals within the field has allowed me to form connections to the material through first-hand experiences.
 Within my cohort, I have developed numerous positive relationships with classmates and coworkers alike.
 Since beginning this program, I have found the course instructors to be extremely receptive and supportive, providing students with unparalleled assistance.Sarah Banatoski, '21

-We strongly encourage students to move through the program in a cohort model.
-Our 1.3 year/4-term schedule of two classes per term enables you to continue working full time as you complete the degree.
-Our next cohort will begin in Summer (May) 2020.
+Students can begin their studies in either the fall, spring, or summer semester.
+Our 1.3 year/four-term schedule of two classes per term enables you to continue working full time as you complete the degree.